luckyluclucas/NextSimpleCommerce/README.md

     mv .example.env .env

-Using Auth.js/NextAuth.js CLI:
+Set a secret using Auth.js/NextAuth.js CLI:

     pnpx auth secret

-By default Auth.js will set the outpu on an .env.local with the AUTH_SECRET there, just copy the content to the .env file Add your Google application credentials to the .env file:
+By default Auth.js will set the output on an .env.local with the AUTH_SECRET there, just copy the content to the .env file

+After that add your Google application credentials to the .env file:
 Snippet de código

     AUTH_GOOGLE_ID="YOUR_GOOGLE_CLIENT_ID"